HongRay/HeadCount/README.md

 ### Backend

 - **FastAPI**: Python web framework to handle API requests and serve the live video feed.
-- **OpenCV**: For real-time computer vision tasks such as object detection and live video feed processing.
+- **OpenCV**: For real-time computer vision tasks such as object detection and live video feed processing using YOlOv4.
 - **CORS Middleware**: To handle Cross-Origin Resource Sharing between frontend and backend.

 ## Setup Instructions